semrush/intergalactic/website/docs/style/typography/typography-a11y.md

 Make sure that the user can easily read the text on the page.

+- **Headings should be chosen to represent the actual hierarchical structure of the page.**

 - **Use a font size sufficient for comfortable reading**.
 The minimal font size for the body text is 16 pixels, but this size may vary depending on the font style.

 - **Set the paragraph width for comfortable reading**.
 Don't make paragraphs too long or too short: 45 to 75 characters is an acceptable length, 66 is optimal.
 Shorter text is good for forms, image captions, and unimportant notes.